jffernan/my-react-weather-app/README.md

 # my-react-weather-app

-Welcome to My React Weather App, where you can fetch the current weather by entering a location.
+Welcome to My React Weather App, where you can fetch the current weather by entering a location or selecting from a list of provided cities.
 Video demo at: https://youtu.be/WA0c3tG6zGo
 The app was created with create-react-app.
 See the [full create-react-app guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Thank you for using my app.